bysaar/Entropy-Score/README.md

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/90688449/187966210-c587509c-29f3-401b-8327-b13a0ae46f14.png">

-- The classification is done in the end of each phase, by traversing all the groups in the system, resulting in a space complexity O(g).
+- The classification is done at the end of each phase, by traversing all the groups in the system, resulting in a space complexity O(g).
 - There were no false-positive classifications matching the low false positive rate shown above.